origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

 ### Evaluate
 Syntax: `.evaluate()`

 Interprets a key or value string in the data as a selector, evaluates it, and fowards any yielded results or errors of that evaluation.

-Non-string inputs throw `TypeError`, and bad selectors throw `SyntaxError`.
+Unless `mure.debug` is `true`, non-string inputs and bad selectors silently yield nothing.

 #### Example
 ```js